datacarpentry/datacarpentry.github.io/pages/lessons.md

 ### <a id="image-processing-curriculum"></a> Image Processing Curriculum

 With support from an NSF iUSE grant, Dr. Tessa Durham Brooks and Dr. Mark Meysenburg at Doane College, Nebraska, USA have developed a curriculum for teaching image processing in Python.
-The [materials are available](https://datacarpentry.org/image-processing/), and are being piloted.
+This lesson is currently being piloted at different institutions.
 This pilot phase will be followed by a clean-up phase to incorporate suggestions and feedback from the pilots into the lessons and to make the lessons teachable by the broader community.

-If you are interested in contributing to this curriculum, please visit its [GitHub repository](https://datacarpentry.org/image-processing/).
-For broader discussion about image analysis curriculum development, sign up for the [image-analysis-curriculum email list](https://carpentries.topicbox.com/groups/curriculum-image).

 #### Lessons